-- The Designated Premises Supervisor on the Premises Licence is the College Steward.
+- The Designated Premises Supervisor on the Premises Licence is the Domestic Bursar.
 He is authorised to sell alcohol on the premises.

-- Day to day management of alcohol sales is delegated to the Conference and Catering Manager and other College-nominated Personal Licensees and to delegated persons within the Catering/Bar team.
+- Day to day management of alcohol sales is delegated to the Head of Conference and Catering and other College-nominated Personal Licensees and to delegated persons within the Catering/Bar team.

 - Only trained persons are authorised to serve/sell alcohol in the licensed premises of the College.
 For the avoidance of doubt, this applies to student servers as well who are required to be trained by the College.

 - Alcohol may only be sold (or re-sold) by the College through the College Bar or under arrangements sanctioned through the Catering Department.

 - If a society (or an individual) has booked a function room (including the Party Room), and wishes to purchase alcohol for re-sale to the attendees, this alcohol must be purchased from the Premises Licence Holder, i.e. the College.